Exabyte-io/documentation/docs/tutorials/dft/chemical/reaction-profile-vasp.md

 ## Workflow Structure

 VASP and Quantum ESPRESSO work differently with regards to NEB computations for generating an energy profile along a chemical reaction path, using equidistant image structures along the path.
 General instructions on how NEB is implemented under VASP can be found in Ref. [^1].
-An example demonstration of VASP NEB capabilities, calculating the energy barrier for the self-diffusion of a Pt-adatom on Pt (001), is offered in Ref. [^2].
+An example demonstration of VASP NEB capabilities, for calculating the energy barrier in the case of the self-diffusion of a Pt-adatom on Pt (001), is offered in Ref. [^2].

 Most importantly, VASP expects there to be a group of pre-existing [set folders](../../../entities-general/sets.md), within the account-owned [collection](../../../accounts/collections.md) of materials, named "00" (initial) to "0N" (final), each containing the POSCAR structure file for each of the N images constituting the interpolated set under consideration.
+All output files (OUTCAR, CONTCAR, OSZICAR etc...) of the NEB-steps run are written to these same directories.
 These sets are generated automatically on our platform, as explained in what follows.

 We describe now the overall structure of the [Workflow](../../../workflows/overview.md) used for executing NEB calculations on our platform via [VASP](../../../software-directory/modeling/vasp/overview.md), which is composed of three main [subworkflow](../../../workflows/components/subworkflows.md) operations.

 !!!warning "Restrictions on number of computing cores"
     The number of cores on which VASP is run for NEB purposes has to be an integer multiple of the total number of images.
-Hence, if the user is working with 2 images, the number of cores selected should be 2, 4, 6, and all other even numbers.
+Hence, if the user is working with 2 images, the number of cores selected should be 2, 4, 6, or all other even numbers.

 ### 1. Calculate Initial/Final Total Energies

 One important point about the VASP NEB workflow is that VASP does not run the calculation for initial and final image structures within the interpolated set.

-Consequently, the first subworkflow step consists in executing a pair of self-consistent field (SCF) ground-state energy computations, in order to extract the [total energies](../../../properties-directory/scalar/total-energy.md) for both the initial and final images.
+Consequently, the first subworkflow step consists in executing a pair of self-consistent field (SCF) ground-state energy computations, in order to extract the [total energy](../../../properties-directory/scalar/total-energy.md) for both the initial and final images.

 This first subworkflow has a separate compute configuration, independent from the rest of the workflow, that can be adjusted by the user under its ["Compute" Tab](../../../workflow-designer/subworkflow-editor/compute.md).
-The reason is that if there are 10 images, at least 10 cores are needed as mentioned before, but such a large number of cores is not necessarily required for the initial/final total energy calculations performed in the present step.
+The reason is that if there are 10 images, at least 10 cores are needed, as mentioned before, but such a large number of cores is not necessarily required for the initial/final total energy SCF calculations performed in the present step.

 ### 2. Prepare Directories